-- Arpeggiator is an individual sequencer channel, ARP has 4. - arp or arp channel is used informally to mean arpeggiator - Sequence is a series of steps that define how the musical melody is constructed - A Step is a single event in the sequence that is determined by the parameters - Parameters hold the values that are used to construct a sequence - A Patch stores 4 sequences, 1 per arp channel - Each Bank stores up to 12 patches - A Note is a single musical note event and is output as a MIDI note, containing Pitch, Gate, Velocity and Channel information - Note Letter is used to represent the note regardless of octave.
-If you play a C1 or a C3 or a C6 the index is the same, it's a C - Chord/Scale is set of Note Letters that ARP uses to translate a sequence into notes - Root Note is the lowest note in the Chord/Scale - Bar is a fixed length period of time that is common to all ARP's sequences - Tick is a single MIDI clock tick.
-There are 96 ticks in a Bar - Beat is a quarter note or 24 clock ticks.
-There are 4 beats in a Bar - Tempo is the speed of playback in Beats per Minute
+- Arpeggiator is an individual sequencer track, ARP has 4. - arp or arp track is used informally to mean arpeggiator - Sequence is a series of steps that define how the musical melody is constructed - A Step is a single event in the sequence that is determined by the parameters - Parameters hold the values that are used to construct a sequence - A Patch stores 4 sequences, 1 per arp track - Each Bank stores up to 12 patches - A Note is a single musical note event and is output as a MIDI note, containing Pitch, Gate, Velocity and Channel information - Note Letter is used to represent the note regardless of octave.
+If you play a C1 or a C3 or a C6 the index is the same, it's a C - Chord/Scale (Note Set) is set of Note Letters that ARP uses to translate a sequence into notes - Root Note is the lowest note in the Chord/Scale (Note Set) - Tick is a single MIDI clock tick. - Bar (MIDI Bar) is 96 ticks.
+The bar time depends on Tempo - Beat is 24 clock ticks.
+There are 4 beats in a MIDI Bar - Tempo is the speed of playback in Beats per Minute